pa28/pa28.github.io/about.md

 permalink: /about/
 ---

-This site is mainly about my contributions to open source programming, meager as the are.
+This site is mainly about my contributions to open source programming, meager as they are.
 From time to time, when the muse is upon me, or (more likely) I just want to commit something to enduring storage where I can find it again, I will write a post describing some of the things I found interesting or helpful.
 If you find them useful, then that is a bonus.